sarahhudaib/Math-Kit/work_space_cards.md

 ## **Convertor**

-This workspace card is used to perform unit conversions between various common units of measurements, using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python and the [**Pillow**](https://github.com/python-pillow/Pillow) library in Python.
+This workspace card is used to perform unit conversions between a couple of common units of measurements, such as: length and temperature.
+Using the [**tkinter**](https://docs.python.org/3/library/tkinter.html) library for the GUI in Python and the [**Pillow**](https://github.com/python-pillow/Pillow) library in Python.

 <br>